snac-cooperative/snac_aspace_plugin/README.md

 Resources are linked to SNAC via links to the SNAC resource within the Resource's External Documents section.

 ### Agent Export Options
-* `Include linked resources` --
+* `Include published linked resources` --
-Selecting this option will export any Resource records that link to this agent, and generate resource relations for them within the newly-created SNAC identity.
+Selecting this option will export any published Resource records that link to this agent, and generate resource relations for them within the newly-created SNAC identity.
 If any of the linked Resources have already been exported to SNAC, the existing SNAC resource will be used (i.e. duplicate SNAC resources are not created).

 ### Resource Export Options
-* `Include linked agents` --
+* `Include published linked agents` --
-Selecting this option will export any Agent records that are linked by this Resource, and generate a single resource relation to this Resource within the newly-created SNAC identities.
+Selecting this option will export any published Agent records that are linked by this Resource, and generate a single resource relation to this Resource within the newly-created SNAC identities.
 If any of the linked Agents have already been exported to SNAC, they will be updated to include resource relations with the newly-created SNAC resource.